PrekshaNema25/RefNet-QG/README.md

 ## Pretrained Embeddings
     Download the pretrained embeddings for a given language and then store it to a folder squad_embeddings/
-    * English Embedding: bash data_extraction_scripts/extract_embeddings.sh english pretrained_embeddings/
+    * English Embedding: bash extract_embeddings.sh english embeddings/

 ## Proposed Model: Training